-The pros and cons of fasted cardio
+Do the pros of fasted cardio outweigh the cons?

 Fasted cardio sounds very fancy but some of you may already be doing this type of workout without realising it.
 Technically anytime you jump out of bed and head straight to your early morning workout without eating first, you are doing a fasted workout.